apache/arrow/docs/source/cpp/compute.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Grouped aggregations are not directly invokable, but are used as part of a
-group by operation.
-Like scalar aggregations, grouped aggregations reduce
+SQL-style "group by" operation.
+Like scalar aggregations, grouped aggregations
-multiple input values to a single output value.
-Instead of aggregating all
+reduce multiple input values to a single output value.
+Instead of aggregating
-values of the input, however, grouped aggregations partition of the input
+all values of the input, however, grouped aggregations partition of the input
 values on some set of "key" columns, then aggregate each group individually,
-and emit one output per input group.
+emitting one output per input group.

 As an example, for the following table: